Stencyl/stencylpedia/block-reference/collision/points.md

 ![point-block](http://static.stencyl.com/pedia2/blocks/collision/collisionpoints/Point.png)

 Returns the (x,y) position of the current collision point.
-Must be used within `for each collision point`.
+Must be used within the `for each collision point` wrapper.

 ```
 Engine.toPixelUnits(point.x)